aaronbronow/interview-practice/README.md

 ## modulus

-1. do something every nth time
+1. do something every nth time on a very long array (10^20)
+  a. gradually speed up by skipping more
 2. implement time in words 1:30 == "half past one"

 ## bitmasking and bitshifting